forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Started in 2008, Jekyll is touted as “a simple, blog-aware, static site generator.”

-It’s the most popular SSG (static site generator) in the space right now with over 33k stars on GitHub, largely due to its tight integration with GitHub pages.
+It’s one of the most popular SSG (static site generator) in the space right now with over 40k stars on GitHub, largely due to its simplicity and its tight integration with GitHub pages.

 The value Jekyll offers is that it allows you to take the static HTML from any existing website and quickly turn it into a working static site with its simple templating library.

 {{% tip %}}

-**Want to get started right away?**
+**Get started right away**

 Explore Jekyll and the Forestry CMS with our Jekyll Starter Template.